Troubleshooting and diagnostics

 • Alarm severity: MAJOR

 Analytics Builder allows you to configure its settings by changing the tenant options, using key names such as numWorkerThreads or status_device_name.
-For example, if you want to process things in parallel, you can set numWorkerThreads to 3 by sending a REST request to Cumulocity IoT, which will update the tenant option.
+For example, if you want to process things in parallel, you can set numWorkerThreads to 3 by sending a REST request to Cumulocity, which will update the tenant option.
 Such a change automatically restarts the Apama-ctrl microservice.
 To notify the users about the restart, Apama-ctrl raises an alarm, saying that changes have been detected in a tenant option and that Apama-ctrl will restart in order to use it.

 Once you see this alarm, you can be sure that your change is effective.